mposolda/kubecon2025-demo/README.md

 jwtp $SUBJECT_TOKEN
 ```

+Token claims are logged to the terminal.
 You can notice token was issued to the initial-client (claim `azp`) and only audience is `requester-client` (Claim `aud`).
 See the [Keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/index.html#audience-support) for the details on how the audiences can be set in the Keycloak token.

 5) Token exchange request - without scope and audience parameters.